Alexander Perepilichny

-However, the inquest into his death continues.
-A British cardiologist employed by the court has concluded he probably died of natural causes.
+Two autopsies proved inconclusive, as did advanced toxicology tests.
 He was alleged to have been killed as part of the conspiracy to cover up the theft of $230 million from the Treasury of Russia.

 Career

 In December 2007, Perepilichny's Quartell Trading signed a contract to buy $3,172,000 worth of "furniture", from Balec Ventures, a company owned by Issa al-Zeydi, who is a Russian of Syrian descent sanctioned by the U.S. Treasury Department in 2014, due to his connection to the Scientific Studies and Research Center in Syria.

 Whistle-blowing

 Perepilichny, a financier, left Moscow in 2009 to live in the United Kingdom.
-In 2010, Perepilichny handed over documents to Swiss prosecutors detailing the involvement of senior Russian officials in the fraud of $220 million from the Russian Treasury through Hermitage Capital Management.
+In 2010, Perepilichny handed over documents to Swiss prosecutors detailing the involvement of senior Russian officials in the fraud of $230 million from the Russian Treasury through Hermitage Capital Management.
 The case has developed worldwide media coverage through the death of lawyer Sergei Magnitsky.